population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 household data set, relying on the changes over time in government-imposed lockdowns to identify the effect.

-Our main specification regresses outcomes, $Y$, discussed below, on a set of variables using a linear fixed-effects model:[^3]
+Our main specification regresses outcomes, $Y$, on a set of variables using a linear fixed-effects model:[^3]

 $$